onno-amsterdam/awesome-test-webpage/README.md

 To run this project locally you need to have the following installed on your system:
 * Docker

+## Nginx & Docker
+The webpage runs inside a Nginx webserver.
+The official [Nginx Docker image](https://hub.docker.com/_/nginx) is used.

+All html, css and javascript in the html folder in this project is mounted to the html folder in the Docker container.
+This means all changes made in the local html folder are immediately (after save and refresh of the browser) in the webpage.

 ## Run the webpage
 To run the webpage run the following command:
 ```bash